Mayfield East

 Mayfield East ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Mayfield East had a below average cultural diversity, with 87.7% of its population born in Australia, 93.5% being citizens, and 92.7% speaking English only at home.
-Christianity was the predominant religion, comprising 36.7% of people in Mayfield East.
-Judaism was overrepresented, making up 0.5% compared to 0.1% across Rest of NSW.
+Mayfield East has a lower than average cultural diversity, with 87.7% of its population born in Australia, 93.5% being citizens, and 92.7% speaking English only at home.
+Christianity is the predominant religion in Mayfield East, comprising 36.7% of the population.
+Judaism, however, is overrepresented compared to Regional NSW, making up 0.5% of Mayfield East's population versus 0.1%.

 Frequently Asked Questions - Diversity